aferrodelgado/project-3/README.md

   **3. What locations are hiring the most?** (Floris Cash)

   **4. Comparing market trends overtime?** (Sebastian Andreu)
+   - Analysis from Exploring Salary Trends in Data Science Careers

   **5. Does experience level influence job postings?** (Luc Atchley)
    - Analysis from Salary by Job Title and Country dataset